willem0boone/EDITO_PH1/docs/EDITO.md

 <img src="https://www.edito.eu/wp-content/uploads/2023/08/schema-1024x937.jpg" alt="Edito" width="500"/>

 # PH1/FW5 indicator script in EDITO
-As part of [DTO-Bioflow](https://dto-bioflow.eu/) [DUC 3](https://dto-bioflow.eu/use-cases/duc-3-assessing-pelagic-biodiversity-and-human-impact), the [PH1/FW5 indicator script](https://github.com/hollam2/PH1_PLET_tool) has been made available in EDITO.
+As part of [DTO-Bioflow](https://dto-bioflow.eu/) [DUC 3](https://dto-bioflow.eu/use-cases/duc-3-assessing-pelagic-biodiversity-and-human-impact), the original [PH1/FW5 indicator script](https://github.com/hollam2/PH1_PLET_tool) has been made available in EDITO.
 <br>
 <br>
 Furthermore, a demo pipeline shows how to search and harvest data from EDITO data lake.
-The data is preprocessed into monthly aggregated lifeform groups and analyzed using the PH1/FW5 indicator script.
+The data is preprocessed into monthly aggregated lifeform groups and analyzed using an modified version of the PH1/FW5 indicator script.

 Go to [project structure](project_structure.md) to find the scripts and to [How to use](usage.md) to learn how to run this script.